aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 ~~~
 ./configure
 ~~~
-Use `configure --help` for information about the compilation options.
-The `--prefix` option sets the installation path; more details about configure can be found in the INSTALL file included in the distribution.
+Use `configure --help` for information about the different compilation options.
+The `--prefix` option sets the installation path.
+More details about configure can be found in the INSTALL file included in the distribution.
 Once critic2 is configured, compile the program using:
 ~~~
 make
 ~~~
-This should create the critic2 executable inside the src/ subdirectory.
-The binary can be used directly (after setting the `CRITIC_HOME` variable) or the entire critic2 distribution can be installed to the "prefix" path by doing:
+This should create the `critic2` executable inside the `src/` subdirectory.
+The binary can be used directly after setting the `CRITIC_HOME` variable (see below) or the entire critic2 distribution can be installed to the `prefix` path by doing:
 ~~~
 make install
 ~~~
-Critic2 is parallelized for shared-memory architectures (unless compiled with `--disable-openmp`).
+Critic2 is parallelized with OpenMP for shared-memory architectures (unless compiled with `--disable-openmp`).
 You change the number of parallel threads by setting the `OMP_NUM_THREADS` environment variable.
 Note that the parallelization flags for